-The Counseling office provides parents with the opportunity to set up family resource center.
+The Counseling office provides parents with the opportunity to set up a parent teacher conference so that parents can stay actively involved family resource center.
 They cover a variety of topics such as, grandparents raising grandchildren, how to help your child get good grades, bullying, drug and alcohol abuse, etc. Parents who are interested in such classes can get a flier in the HHS counseling center, the front office, or the family resource center on third Ave.